 Build Your Team, Protect Our River

-The fourth annual Run of the Royal Corporate Canoe Challenge will be held on Saturday May 18th, 2019.
-This four-leg, flatwater canoe relay race supports the Royal River Conservation Trust and our plans to acquire and improve public access and shoreline habitat up and down the river and throughout the Royal River watershed.
+This four-leg, flat-water canoe relay race supports the Royal River Conservation Trust and our plans to acquire and improve public access and shoreline habitat up and down the river and throughout the Royal River watershed.

 The race’s relay format, with eight racers paddling four legs (two paddlers/leg) is a great team-building opportunity.
 Though the race is targeted at company and employee teams, any group is welcome to participate.
 We focus our race culture on teamwork, safety, and community.